henriettemiko/TimelessFlex/relevant_for_paper/human_pancreatic_differentiation/README.md

 ## Human pancreatic differentiation data

-All code for processing and analyzing data from human pancreatic differentiation at 5 time points D0, D2, D5, D10 and D8 can be found here.
+Code for processing and analyzing data from human pancreatic differentiation at 5 time points D0, D2, D5, D10 and D8 can be found here.
 The structure of this directory is as follows:

 [ATAC](./ATAC): scripts for processing of ATAC-seq data and peak calling with MACS2 and IDR